Thomas-VWD/Portfolio-tvw/src/content/work/Projet-Two.md

 3 - Appling SCRUM, an agile methodology.

-We rapidly found a cool theme for our app, all of use like good beer, some of us use tinder ...
-Match !
+We quickly identified an exciting theme for our app.
+Since all of us enjoy good beer and some of us are familiar with Tinder...
+Match!
 TindBeer is born!

-So the first step was to do a crazy height, we do a figma and serch an public api available for our project.
-We finally build a
+Throughout this project, we gained extensive experience working with the SCRUM methodology.
+Each of us had the opportunity to take on roles such as Scrum Master, Product Owner, or developer.

+Furthermore, it provided an excellent opportunity to enhance our REACT skills.

+This project was not designed by our school to be publish online, so I make a good video of it on my <a href="https://www.linkedin.com/feed/update/urn:li:activity:7072583813456957440/">Linkedin profile</a>